ar5had/polaroids/README.md

 ## Questions
 * Why array.map mutate states?
 * Why `/profile/id` sent back raw json data instead of being handled by react router?
 This strange behaviour gone away when `/profile/id` was changed  to '/user/id' so that it doesn't conflict with `/profile` path.
+* Why mongoose gives promise warning even when bluebird is as promise lib for mongoose?